Daniel Ritzenthaler

 In short, I’d like to get specific about the fundamental skills involved in product design, a few brief examples of the type of work that can be done for each skill, and how they’re mapped to common product design roles.

 It’s unreasonable to expect an individual to be strong in all the skills of product design — that’s what a team is for.
-Also, you don’t need the word designer in your title to participate in any of these skills.
-As long as you have some kind of coverage for each skill, no matter where it comes from, you should be in good shape.
+You don’t need the word designer in your title to participate in any of these skills.
+As long as you have coverage for each skill, no matter where it comes from, you should be in good shape.

 Aesthetic